itstusharp/WeatherApp/README.md

 # WeatherApp
-A simple weather app/website for learning various technologies
+A simple weather app/website for learning various technologies.